 Design with pagination best practice in mind

 Google say that every URL in a paginated set should have the same URL format, with a single changing variable (eg. example.com/category/page-1, example.com/category/page-2).
-Read more at our pagination best practice guide.
+Read more at our pagination best practice guide for SEO.

 Keep mobile and desktop URLs consistent